blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 is needed by the conan-upload user.
 - Autogenerate version from tag and commits since tag. (how to make this work with the demo repo?)
 - Make fibonacci-webservice port configurable through environment.
-- Create pipeline for fibonacci-webUI.
-- Add VMs to deploy to.
 - Add Ansible scripts to deploy fibonacci-webservice and ficonacci-webUI containers.
 - Put Nexus conan-upload user name and password in pipeline secrets.
 - setup.sh doesn't work from a clean start, you have to wait a bit and run it again because Nexus isn't ready yet.